adswa/multimatch_gaze/paper.md

 adds a useful dimension to the traditional analysis of eyetracking data.

-``MultiMatch in Python`` is a Python based reimplementation of the MultiMatch toolbox for scanpath comparison, originally developed by [@Jarodzka] and implemented by [@Dewhurst] in Matlab.
+``multimatch in Python`` is a Python based reimplementation of the MultiMatch toolbox for scanpath comparison, originally developed by [@Jarodzka] and implemented by [@Dewhurst] in Matlab.
-The MultiMatch method represents scanpaths as geometrical vectors in a two-dimensional space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic
+The multimatch method represents scanpaths as geometrical vectors in a two-dimensional space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic